-Castleforge Partners has selected MoreySmith to design a new co-working scheme for the ‘Generator Building’ at the new Finzels Reach development in Bristol.
+Castleforge Partners appointed us to design a new co-working scheme for the iconic ‘Generator Building’ at Bristol's new Finzels Reach development.
 The 35,523 sq ft Grade II* listed building formerly housed the generator which powered the city’s tram system.

-Designing from a derelict shell, MoreySmith’s scheme for the iconic red brick and stone building includes a café and bar on the ground floor with dedicated events space for Clockwise co-working members.
+Bristol’s iconic architectural landmark is being regenerated into a workplace for local businesses at the heart of the medieval city and will include a public café and bar on the ground floor with dedicated space for events for Clockwise members.

 The double height void at the main entrance matches the impressive scale of the building, with a secondary Clockwise entrance to the back of the building that allows members more direct access to the office floors.